XcalableMP/manual/en/tutorial-local.rst

   8
   9

-One-sided Communication for a Discontiguous Region
+One-sided communication for a discontiguous region
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In the second get communication, in XMP/C, image 0 gets b[0:5:2] from image 1 and stores them to b[0:5:2].
 In XMP/Fortran, image 1 gets b(1:10:2) from image 2 and stores them to b(1:10:2).